 CONTACT SCHOLLE LAW FOR A FREE CONSULTATION WITH AN ATLANTA WRONGFUL DEATH ATTORNEY toll–free at 1–866–972–5287 or in metro Atlanta at 770–717–5100.

-Charles Scholle and the legal team of lawyers and legal professionals at Scholle Law are here to lift the burden of wrongful death and enable our clients to grieve and recover.
+We are here to lift the burden from families dealing with a wrongful death and enable clients to grieve and recover.
 We offer free wrongful death case consultations and evaluations for families and there is no obligation.
-Remember, to start the evaluation process all you need to do is send the firm a message online or call now toll–free at 1–866–972–5287 or in Atlanta at 770–717–5100.
+To begin the evaluation process send the firm a message online or call toll–free at 1–866–972–5287 or in Atlanta at 770–717–5100.